Anger Over US Police Racial bias In Mall Fight Video - UrduPoint

 After about 10 seconds, two police officers arrive and forcefully separate the teens.

-But while the Black teenager is violently thrown on the floor by the police officer, the young white man is simply made to sit on a sofa.
+But while the Black teenager is violently thrown on the floor by one police officer, the young white man is simply made to sit on a sofa.

 A policewoman is then seen putting her knee on the back of the young Black man as he lies flat on his stomach, while the male police officer handcuffs him.